FAQ: Eligibility Criteria & Benefits

 My child has CHIP health coverage.
 Will anything be changing with the new federal health care reform law?

 Current CHIP enrollees will continue to receive coverage through CHIP.
-However, after 2014, there will be some changes in income eligibility for CHIP and for Medical Assistance for children 6 through 18 years of age.
+However, beginning in 2014, there will be some changes in income eligibility for CHIP and for Medical Assistance for children under 19 years of age.
 Some children who previously qualified for FREE CHIP will then qualify for Medical Assistance.

 I have a job - can my children still get CHIP?

 Yes, CHIP is a program for working families!
-There is no income limit anymore.
-CHIP covers all uninsured kids and teens.
-Now, no family makes too much money for CHIP.
+CHIP covers uninsured kids and teens.
+Back to top

 I am pregnant.
 Can I apply for CHIP for me or my unborn child?